dandi/dandi-archive/doc/design/zarr-support-3.md

   No more batch uploads are permitted until this one is completed or aborted.

   Requires a list of file paths and ETags (md5 checksums).
+  The number of files being uploaded must be less than some experimentally defined limit (say ~500).
+  This limit should be chosen so that no upload requests can conceivably exceed the Heroku request timeout (30s).
   The file paths may include already uploaded files; this is how updates are done.

   Returns a list of presigned upload URLs